- You should exercise normal safety precautions in Serbia.

 - Intermittent unrest remains likely along the border between Serbia and Kosovo.

 - Be a smart traveller.
 Before heading overseas:

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Serbia for the most up to date information.

 The Serbian authorities will not allow travel into Serbia from Kosovo unless you entered Kosovo from Serbia.
 There have been an increasing number of incidents where foreign nationals have been denied entry into Serbia if they have any border entry or exit stamps from Kosovo in their passports.

 The security situation along the Serbia-Kosovo border is unpredictable.
-Travellers intending to travel from Serbia to Kosovo, especially using border crossing Gates 1 and 31, Leposavic and Zubin Potok, are advised to consider alternate routes.
+Travellers intending to travel from Serbia to Kosovo, especially using border crossing Gates 1 and 31, Jarinje and Brnjak, are advised to consider alternate routes.
 See the travel advice for Kosovo for more information about travel to Kosovo.

-Since October 2009, Australian travellers do not require a visa for visits lasting up to 90 days within a six month period from the date of first entry.
+Australian travellers do not require a visa for Serbia for visits lasting up to 90 days within a six month period from the date of first entry.

 If you intend to stay longer than 90 days, you are required to apply for a Temporary Residence Permit.
 These permits are granted by the police in the district in which you are residing.
 For more information, including the documentation required, visit the website of the Serbian Ministry of Foreign Affairs: www.mfa.gov.rs.
 An application for the extension of temporary residence should be filed at least 30 days prior to the expiry of the temporary residence period.